 Extended breaks are required for disabled workers protected by the Americans with Disabilities Act (ADA).
-Consult a San Diego employment lawyer to determine how to legally provide adequate breaks for disabled employees, or to learn whether your rights are being abused as a disabled worker.
+Consult a San Diego employment lawyer to determine how to legally provide adequate breaks for disabled employees or learn whether your rights are being abused as a disabled worker.

 Additional Break Violation Penalties

-Employers who violate San Diego labor law by denying employees meal breaks can be penalized by a trial court, the California labor commissioner, or both.
-A San Diego labor lawyer representing an employee who is charging his or her employer with violating break regulations will calculate what the employee is owed, including payment for missed breaks and any overtime incurred, as well as interest on these payments, and will attempt to recover this amount from the employer, through a trial court or the Labor Commissioner.
-Due to a recent decision by the California Supreme Court, employees who accuse employers of violating San Diego employment law by denying meal breaks may be able to collect wages owed for missed meal breaks for four years retroactively.
+Employers who violate San Diego labor law by denying employees meal breaks can be penalized by a trial court, the California labor commissioner or both.
+A San Diego labor lawyer representing an employee who is charging his or her employer with violating break regulations will calculate what the employee is owed, including payment for missed breaks and any overtime incurred, as well as interest on these payments, and will attempt to recover this amount from the employer through a trial court or the labor commissioner.
+Due to a recent decision by the Supreme Court of California, employees who accuse employers of violating San Diego employment law by denying meal breaks may be able to collect wages owed for missed meal breaks for four years retroactively.

 An employer found in violation of San Diego employment law due to break denial may also be responsible for waiting time penalties, attorney fees, back wages and interest on all penalties.

-In 2007, the Supreme Court of California tried a case in which an employee was denied meal and rest breaks (Murchy v.
+In 2007, the Supreme Court of California tried a case in which an employee was denied meal and rest breaks (Murphy v.
 Kenneth Cole Productions, Inc.).
-The employee earned all back wages lost through denied breaks, as well as interest and waiting time penalties.
-The employee was also compensated for all legal fees, and the employer found guilty of violating San Diego employment law was required to cover all of these costs.
-This case set a precedent that now requires abusive employers to pay more than just wages lost due to denied breaks, but also to cover interest, legal fees, and damages which can be negotiated by a skilled San Diego labor lawyer.
+The employee earned all back wages lost through denied breaks as well as interest and waiting time penalties.
+The employee was also compensated for all legal fees, and the employer that was found guilty of violating San Diego employment law was required to cover all the costs.
+This case set a precedent that now requires abusive employers to pay more than just wages lost due to denied breaks; now they must cover interest, legal fees and damages, which can be negotiated by a skilled San Diego labor lawyer.